Home

 The combination of regional and light general is also significantly cheaper than using a general anesthetic alone.

-Back from Regional Anesthesia to Hip Replacement and Recovery
+Back to Hip Replacement and Recovery